Home Security Systems for Renters: Choosing the Best Option

 Another advantage of Frontpoint’s wireless home security systems is that they are easy to set up right out of the box.
 Other brands require a lengthy “learning” process to get separate pieces to communicate with the control panel.
 Frontpoint devices arrive preprogrammed to immediately connect and be recognized, and a typical installation takes around 30 minutes.

-home security systems offer smart home connectivity and 24-hour monitoring
+home security systems offer smart home connectivity and 24-hour monitoring services

 Wireless smart home security systems are designed to provide seamless connectivity between the user and a broad range of devices.
 For example, Frontpoint’s Wireless Light Controls allow you to turn lights and small appliances on and off with a mobile app.
 Energy-saving LED Smart Light Bulbs can also be individually controlled using Z-Wave.
 Beyond that, any smart home device that uses Z-Wave—from smart thermostats to smart blinds—can communicate with the Frontpoint Hub and be controlled through the Touchscreen, App, or online portal.